Assistant Clinic Manager Position Available

 Watch this video about what it's like to be an ACHC intake volunteer:

-Interested in applying for the Spring 2017 Intake Team?
+Interested in applying for the Summer 2017 Intake Team?

 Emilie Stojak, Avicenna Clinic Manager, BSN, RN